doctor-g/cs-concentrations/proposal.md

 students completing this concentration will:

 - CSSD 1.
 Design, develop, and evaluate secure software.
 - CSSD 2.
-Formalize, organize, and manage security policies in software and systems.
+Explain and apply network security countermeasures, design and manage cybersecurity solutions.
 - CSSD 3.
-Explain and apply network security countermeasures and investigate computer forensics incidents.
+Formalize, organize, and manage security policies in software and systems, and investigate computer forensics incidents.

+CSSD 1 and 2 are assessed in CS447.
+CSSD 3
-All student learning objectives will be assessed in CS 249 and CS 447.
+is assessed in CS203 and CS249.

 ### Required